-To expose students to the financial and managerial accounting concepts and calculations prior to each lecture, there are 11 adaptive reading practices available through the Wiley publisher's online access portal.
-These adaptive practice readings will be available for a duration of one week before each lecture and will be due each Wednesday, by 11:59 pm.
-Students must complete adaptive reading by the deadline mentioned in the detailed course schedule from page 12.
+To expose students to the financial and managerial accounting concepts and calculations prior to each lecture, there are 8 adaptive reading practices available through the Wiley publisher's online access portal.
+These adaptive practice readings will be available for a duration of one week before each lecture and will be due by 11:59 pm.
+It is best to complete these before attending lectures.
+Students must complete adaptive readings by the deadline mentioned in the detailed course schedule from page 11.
 Note that extensions are not possible given the pedagogical role of these activities.